pit-ray/win-vind/README.md

 - Supported file-properties of the installer
 - Changed methods of the key eventer to faster one.
 - If a command called by `!*` is not existed, will print out message.
+- Prohibited multiple running of win-vind.
+- add a CUI-based feature to call BindedFunc from another win-vind with the inter-process communication.
+  (ex: `$./win-vind --func change_to_normal`)

 ### New
 #### Options